 Caregivers Face Physical, Emotional and Financial Challenges

-Despite the fact, these caregivers usually accompany the person they are caring for to their doctor’s appointments, the doctor and the caregiver will generally not discuss issues which are impacting the caregiver.
+Even though these caregivers usually accompany the care recipient to their doctor’s appointments, the doctor and the caregiver will generally not discuss health issues impacting the caregiver.

 The caregiver is not discussing these health and emotional issues with their own doctor either, so doctors could help by bringing up these concerns with the caregiver.
 One obstacle is a concern for medical privacy and the difficulty of billing the person for this advice.